OWASP/owasp-summit-2017/Working-Sessions/The-future-of-privacy.md

 The target of this session is to illuminate the security of personal data from a strategic point of view: risks, controls and measures, and future trends.
-At the end of this session there should be a set of expert statements concerning now and future challenges for improving the security of personal data.
+At the end of this session there should be a set of expert statements concerning current and future challenges for improving the security of personal data.
 We can use the statements to launch a public OWASP campaign on privacy.
 A session concerning privacy was held during the OWASP Summit 2011 (see (1)) - the results of